vegaprotocol/research/notes/points-markets-settlement.md

 In the case where *points* become tradable (***Airdrop Event*** case 3):

 - The *mean conversion rate* is the volume weighted average price (VWAP) of one point (converted to the `Base Asset` is necessary) over `Minimum Trading Window` period prior to the ***Airdrop Event***.

+The price of either tokens or points will be determined by the volume-weighted average price for the spot token/point on each `Valid Exchange` with at least `Minimum Traded Base Volume` in trading volume over the `Minimum Trading Window`.
+If multiple `Valid Exchange`s list the spot price, the VWAP of each exchange will be averaged, weighting each for their total traded base currency volume.